psuryateja123/cypress_meetup_demo/README.md

 * Mental health
 * Learning.

-### With this framework, we can able to cover the tests related to vision, hearing.
+### With this framework, we can able to cover the accessibility tests related to vision, hearing.
 Rest can be done manually.

 ####  aria attributes, background colour can be tested using this framework.
 Used aXe library to test the colour contrast and all the other accessibility tests with respect to the Accessibility standards.
-The accessibility failures can be view as a log.
+The accessibility failures can be viewed as a log.

 #### The project has a integration folder where all the tests exists.